dapi-labs/react-nice-avatar/README.md

 1. Produce a 100% standard SVG icon, and don't mix HTML/CSS
 2. export [Web Component][web-components] which make it compatible with any/no frontend frameworks
 3. expose a `render` method to generate the SVG on server side easily
-4. Use Solid.js with [lazy loading](https://docs.solidjs.com/reference/component-apis/lazy): it's much smaller
+4. Use [Preact](https://preactjs.com/) with [lazy loading](https://react.dev/reference/react/lazy): the image will load only needed SVG parts

 ## Usage